Check out our frequently asked questions about Maths Teacher Circle events:

 The Maths Teacher Circles team is also available to run in-school workshops.
-From whole-day to multi-day sessions, we will come to you.
 We design customised maths professional learning sessions based on the needs and priorities of teaching teams.
-Remote learning options are also available.
+Face-to-face and remote learning options are available.
 Contact us today to make a booking enquiry.

 To stay up-to-date about great maths ideas and opportunities, including upcoming Maths Teacher Circle events, enter your details here.